New cw-expansive homeomorphisms of surfaces: Monotone quotients on surfaces

 \section{Monotone quotients on surfaces}

-In this section we will consider the extensions of \S \ref{secExtCwExpHom} for homeomorphisms of surfaces.
-We will show that under certain conditions the quotient space is homeomorphic to the original surface.
-We start considering closed surfaces.
-The case of surfaces with boundary is studied in \S\ref{secSurfWBdryCircle}.
+In this section we will consider the extensions of \S\ref{secExtCwExpHom} for homeomorphisms of surfaces.
+In \S\ref{secClosedSurf} we show that under certain conditions the quotient space of a closed surface is homeomorphic to the original surface.
+In \S\ref{secSurfWBdryCircle} we consider the existence problem of half cw-expansive homeomorphisms on surfaces with boundary.